Bruce McWilliams: SuVolta

 McWilliams was President and CEO of Suvolta from 2009 to 2014.
 SuVolta was a start-up backed by Silicon Valley venture capital firms including KPCB, August Capital, DAG Ventures and NEA.
 Formerly DSMSolutions, the company had the vision to develop a new transistor technology to enable low power devices.
 As CEO, McWilliams changed the strategy from a solution based on JFet technology to a more commonly used CMOS solution.
 The technology was licensed to Fujitsu Semiconductor for their 55 nm process and used in MB86S22AA Milbeaut image processor IC.

 Intermolecular

 McWilliams was President and Chief Executive Officer of Intermolecular, Inc. Under McWilliams’s leadership, Intermolecular changed its business model and introduced IMI Labs.

 Bossa Nova Robotics

-McWilliams is Chief Executive Officer of a company developing autonomous service robots for the global retail industry.
+McWilliams was Chief Executive Officer of a company developing autonomous service robots for the global retail industry.
 Bossa Robotics platform automates the collection and analysis of on-shelf inventory data.